Looking Locally: Object-Centric Vision Transformers as Foundation Models for Efficient Segmentation: Methods

 \section{Methods}

 In this section, we present the overall Fovea-Like Input Patching (FLIP) architecture.
 Its main processing pipeline is shown in \autoref{fig:architecture}.
-FLIP is a supervised vision model for efficient object-centric segmentation.
-It combines a fovea-inspired patching mechanism with a Vision Transformer (ViT)-based encoder.
+FLIP is a supervised, prompted vision model for efficient object-centric single-object segmentation It combines a fovea-inspired patching mechanism with a Vision Transformer (ViT)-based encoder.
 The encoded information is then used to generate the targeted object’s segmentation mask.

 The fovea-like patching mechanism dynamically selects multi-resolution patches based on a 2D Gaussian distribution, which has an effect similar to the query in SAM variants but acts directly on the input image.
+The supplied Gaussian therefore anchors both the encoder input and the sparse mask queries around the target object.
 High-resolution patches focus on the object center, capturing fine details, while coarser patches cover peripheral regions, which inform FLIP about the surrounding context.

 The ViT encoder processes the sampled patches and outputs latent tokens from which we compute keys \(K_{1..n}\) and values \(V_{1..n}\).
 The Pixel-Predictor then computes queries \(Q_{x,y}\) from pixel coordinates and uses an attention mechanism to predict the segmentation mask with pixel level accuracy (see \autoref{fig:pixel_predictor}).